Dividing investments and savings when you separate if you were cohabiting

 Dividing savings accounts

-If the money is in a fixed-rate savings account, you may not be able to cash it in before the term is up, or if you can, you may lose a substantial amount of interest.
+If the money is in a fixed-rate savings account, you might not be able to cash it in before the term is up, or if you can, you might lose a substantial amount of interest.

 How to divide investment property